MAROON: A Dataset for the Joint Characterization of Near-Field High-Resolution Radio-Frequency and Optical Depth Imaging Techniques: Introduction

 A key advantage of radar is that it is insensitive to environmental light and can penetrate, for instance, fabric and dust.
 Following the success of Google's project Soli~\cite{lien_2016} for gesture sensing, radars were utilized in close range for the detection of vital signs~\cite{vilesov_2022}, activity recognition~\cite{braeunig_2023_2}, people tracking~\cite{fusion_zewge_2019} and human body reconstruction~\cite{fusion_chen_2022, fusion_chen_2023}.
 With the growing trend towards larger antenna apertures to achieve high-resolution imaging~\cite{automotive_schwarz_2022, fusion_chen_2023}, radars will more frequently operate in the near field, as determined by the Fraunhofer boundary condition~\cite{selvan_2017}.
 At the same time, characteristics of near-field radar are generally under-researched. \\

 Drawing on prior research about wavelength-specific strengths and weaknesses, this paper addresses the unique challenge of characterizing various optical depth-imaging techniques alongside a high-resolution multiple-input multiple-output (MIMO) imaging radar in the near field.
 The latter is interchangeably referred to as a radio-frequency (RF) Time-of-Flight (ToF) depth imager.
-To this end, we mutually calibrated sensors of four different depth sensing technologies, that is active and passive stereo, near-infrared (NIR) ToF, and RF ToF in the millimeter-wave range.
+To this end, we mutually calibrated sensors of four different depth sensing technologies, that is active and passive stereo, near-infrared (NIR) amplitude-modulated continuous wave (AMCW) ToF, and RF frequency-stepped continuous wave (FSCW) ToF in the millimeter-wave range.